50DKP/TF2x10/README.md

 It's in the name!
 All weapon stats multipled by 10.
 Everything about that (un)balanced goodness that you can run on your own TF2 server.

+Join our group for a list of servers running the latest and greatest: http://steamcommunity.com/groups/tf2x10

 ### Requirements ###